 Swimming is one of the most popular sports in the US today.
 With well over 400,000 members on the USA Swimming registry, it begs the question: what is so great about swimming?
-In this article, we will explore that various and diverse ways that swimming can positively impact your overall health and well-being.
+In this article, we will explore the various and diverse swimming benefits that can positively impact your overall health and well-being.

 Though it’s common knowledge that swimming is a great way to burn calories, many people don’t quite understand the capacity at which these calories are eliminated.
 Depending on the type and intensity of your swimming workouts, you can burn as much or more calories than you would if you went for a long run and you won’t be putting a damaging strain on your ankles, knees, and hips.